Reißt euch los, bekränkte Sinnen, BWV 224

 Reißt euch los, bekränkte Sinnen (You are torn loose, afflicted sinners), BWV 224, is a cantata, possibly by Carl Philipp Emanuel Bach or Johann Sebastian Bach.
 It was composed around 1732–1734 for an unknown occasion.
-The author of the text is unknown and there are only 30 measures of aria for soprano extant, copied by C. P. E. Bach.
+The author of the text is unknown, and there are only 30 measures of the aria for soprano extant, copied by C. P. E. Bach.